 Imagine you're selling something to someone you know very well - a spouse parent sibling or childhood friend.
 You know who they are and what they like so chances are you'll be able to make a strong pitch.
 Unfortunately big eCommerce businesses don't know their customers quite so intimately.

-That's where behavioural marketing comes in.
+That's where behavioral marketing comes in.
 Let's find out how you can build a detailed picture of your customers' needs and address those needs with more effective campaigns.

 Once your whole audience has been segmented into a set of clear profiles your eCommerce brand can start to tailor a marketing message for each one.
 In a world where people feel bombarded with irrelevant noise the ability to cut through that chatter is a powerful business tool.

-Behavioural marketing and contextual marketing aren't the same thing.
-Both aim to show people more relevant marketing messages but only behavioural marketing uses a person's data to achieve this.
+Behavioral marketing and contextual marketing aren't the same thing.
+Both aim to show people more relevant marketing messages but only behavioral marketing uses a person's data to achieve this.
 Contextual marketing instead shows ads which are matched to a specific location on the internet.

-Any marketing which uses behavioural segmentation and targeting to build and communicate with a profile counts as behavioural marketing.
+Any marketing which uses behavioral segmentation and targeting to build and communicate with a profile counts as behavioral marketing.
 There's lots of room for creativity but four of the most common types include: